fuchain/librarian-module/README.md

 $ make run
 ```

-You can you our BigchainDB testnet at `https://testnet.bigchain.fptu.tech` or deal with your own at `http://localhost:9984/`.
+You can use our BigchainDB testnet at `https://testnet.bigchain.fptu.tech` or deal with your own at `http://localhost:9984/`.

 There are also other commands you can execute: